The Locker Key

 ~ 13 ~

-In Riley’s suite at the Harbour Castle Hilton, Riley sits at his table sipping coffee with the Duprees.
+In Riley’s suite at the Harbour Castle Hilton, Riley sat at his table sipping coffee with the Duprees.

 “I dunno, Mr. Riley, it sounds like a setup and a pretty flimsy excuse for one at that.”
 Eldon said.